Product marketing vs. brand marketing: what’s the difference?

 While there are many technical aspects of product launches that the product team takes care of beforehand that involve preparing the actual product to hit the market, product marketers focus on the best way to promote this launch.

-This can include creating ads, hosting events, buying traditional media placements, organic social campaigns, press releases, videos, or newsletters, to name a few.
+This can include creating ads, hosting events, buying traditional media placements, organic social campaigns, press releases, videos, or newsletters,and even brainstorming innovative Product Launch Ideas, to name a few.
+To create outstanding video content, you can collaborate with video marketing agencies to ensure successful production and effective distribution strategies.

 This may also involve creating collateral to have on-hand for any interest generated from the launch campaign.
 We’ll talk about what some of that collateral may be in the section below.